alskipp/ASValueTrackingSlider/README.md

 How to use it
 ---

 It’s very simple.
-Just drag a UISlider into your Storyboard/nib and set it’s class to ASValueTrackingSlider.
+Just drag a UISlider into your Storyboard/nib and set its class to ASValueTrackingSlider.
 The examples below demonstrate how to customize the appearance and value displayed.

 ```objective-c